-who were most vulnerable to food shortages, such as the infirm and the elderly, may have already passed away.
+The number of starvation deaths seems to have decreased during 1999-2003 for the following reasons: First and foremost, North Koreans no longer expect to receive grain distribution from their government and have therefore learned to fend for themselves on the black market.
+Second, a large portion of those who were most vulnerable to food shortages, such as the infirm and the elderly, may have already passed away.
 And third, grain assistance from the international community since 1995 has improved the situation.

-However, other negative impacts of the food shortage on the society have also surfaced.
+However, other negative impacts of the food shortages on the society have also surfaced.
 One has been the number of family breakups.
 According to North Korean defectors, parents would usually disperse in all directions in search of food, and some of them would go missing or die from diseases.
 The children who were left at home inevitably would become flower-swallows (roaming orphans without parents).
 The number of these children rapidly increased.
-The defectors also testified that as the food shortage exacerbated, the selfishness of individuals also deepened.
+The defectors also testified that as the food shortages exacerbated, the selfishness of individuals also deepened.
 The result has been an increase in the number of divorces and singles as many believe it is easier to survive as a single.
-Defector Kim San-X, who defected in 2002, also testified that family break-ups and divorces were increasing in North Korea due to the food shortage.

 It is well known that there are few normal family households along North Korea's northern border (the Korean-Manchurian border).
-All family members have to search for food in different directions until life improves for them.41)
+All family members have to search for food in different directions until life improves for them.43)